Dion Lewis: 2015 season

 On December 31, 2014, the New England Patriots signed Lewis to a future/reserve contract.

-Lewis made the team's 53-man roster and saw his first game action on September 10, 2015, in the Patriots' 28–21 win over the Pittsburgh Steelers, after two years of not playing.
+Lewis made the team's 53-man roster and saw his first game action on September 10, 2015, in the Patriots' 28–21 season-opening victory over the Pittsburgh Steelers, after two years of not playing.
 Starting for the first time in his career in place of a suspended LeGarrette Blount, Lewis recorded 120 yards from scrimmage.
-Despite facing competition from Blount, Lewis continued a successful start to the season with 138 and 67 total yards respectively in Weeks 2 and 3 against the Buffalo Bills and the Jacksonville Jaguars.
-Week 2 also saw Lewis score his first touchdown as a Patriot and record six receptions.
+Despite facing competition from Blount, Lewis continued a successful start to the season with 138 and 67 total yards respectively in Weeks 2 and 3 against the Buffalo Bills and Jacksonville Jaguars.
+In the game against the Bills, Lewis scored his first touchdown as a Patriot and recorded six receptions.

 On October 8, 2015, after just three games, Lewis signed a two-year contract extension with the Patriots, running through the 2017 season.
 The contract included a $600,000 signing bonus and $1.8 million in incentives in 2016 and 2017.

-In his first game after signing the contract, a 30–6 win over the Dallas Cowboys, Lewis rushed six times for 34 yards and caught eight passes for 59 yards and a touchdown.
-On October 29, in a 36–7 win over the Miami Dolphins, Lewis rushed five times for 19 yards and caught six passes for 93 yards and a touchdown.
-On November 8, Lewis suffered a torn ACL against the Washington Redskins, causing him to miss the remainder of the 2015 season.
-He was placed on injured reserve on November 9, 2015.
-He finished the 2015 season with 234 rushing yards, two rushing touchdowns, 36 receptions, 388 receiving yards, and two receiving touchdowns.
+In his first game after signing the contract, a 30–6 road victory over the Dallas Cowboys, Lewis had six carries for 34 yards and eight receptions for 59 yards and a touchdown.
+Two weeks later against the Miami Dolphins, he rushed five times for 19 yards and caught six passes for 93 yards and a touchdown as the Patriots won by a score of 36–7.
+In the next game against the Washington Redskins, Lewis had four carries for 14 yards and four receptions for 39 yards before leaving the eventual 27–10 victory with a knee injury.
+It was later revealed that Lewis tore his ACL, prematurely ending his season.
+Lewis was placed on injured reserve on November 9, 2015.

+Lewis finished the 2015 season with 49 carries for 234 yards and two touchdowns to go along with 36 receptions for 388 yards and two touchdowns in seven games and six starts.